Privacy and Cookies Policy

 5.2 Deleting cookies will have a negative impact on the usability of many websites.

-5.3 If you delete cookies, you will not be able to use all the features on our website.
+5.3 If Customers or End Users delete cookies, they will not be able to use all the features on our website.

-1.3 Our registered office and principal place of business is at 669 Great South Rd, Penrose, Auckland, New Zealand.
+1.3 Our registered office and principal place of business is at Level 3, 8 Rockridge Avenue, Penrose, Auckland, New Zealand.